brk-a/LearnDevOps/0x00-learn_devops/3-code_coverage.md

     * code coverage, therefore, is 83%

 #### when to care about code coverage
-* you have inherited a codebase
+* you have inherited a codebase that uses TDD
 * your product has users
 * said users can/will leave if/when affected by bugs
 * you are working with devs that are not immdiately trustworthy eg. independent contractors & interns